 (3) Successfully complete a 4-year course of study in

-a high school or secondary school approved by the Illinois State Board of Education or an equivalent course of study as determined by an examination conducted by the Illinois State Board of Education which shall be verified under oath by the applicant;
+a high school or secondary school approved by the state in which the school is located, or possess a high school equivalency certificate, which shall be verified under oath by the applicant;

 (5) Provide satisfactory evidence of having completed

 75 hours of instruction in real estate courses approved by the Department, 15 hours of which must consist of situational and case studies presented in the classroom or by live, interactive webinar or online distance education courses;

 (6) Personally take and pass a written examination

 (7) Present a valid application for issuance of a

 license accompanied by the fees specified by rule.

 (b) The requirements specified in items (3) and (5) of subsection (a) of this Section do not apply to applicants who are currently admitted to practice law by the Supreme Court of Illinois and are currently in active standing.

 (c) No applicant shall engage in any of the activities covered by this Act until a valid sponsorship has been registered with the Department.

 (d) All licenses should be readily available to the public at the licensee's place of business.